juliafealves/twitter-contacts/README.md

 # :bird: Twitter Contacts
-:bird: Development of a small application for managing Twitter contacts.
+> Development of a small application for managing Twitter contacts.
 Based on the fundamentals in React from Udacity.

 ## Screens